 How do endocrine disruptors impact your life and that of your baby?

-As you know, becoming a mother brings with it the fact of having the new responsibility of a very small being.
-So it's not enough just to take care of yourself, you also have to take care of this baby that you love more than anything.
+As you know, becoming a mother means having the new responsibility of a very small being.
+So it's no longer enough just to take care of yourself, you also have to take care of this baby that you love more than anything.
 Caring for someone else requires knowing lots of new things that previously seemed trivial to us.

-This article comes from a conversation I was able to have with Bérengère, a gynecology student.
-She made me realize the importance and impact of endocrine disruptors on our daily lives.
+This article comes from a conversation I had with Bérengère, a gynecology student.
+It made me aware of the importance and impact of endocrine disruptors on our daily lives.
 This article was largely written thanks to his discerning eye .
 Thanks to her.

-In order to help you preserve baby, we want to make you aware, through this article, of one of the chemical substances that can cause a lot of nasty long-term illnesses, not only to your child, but also to yourself.
+In order to help you protect your baby, we want to make you aware, through this article, of one of the chemical substances that can cause many nasty long-term illnesses, not only to your child, but also to yourself.

 Definition and characteristics of endocrine disruptors